nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 #### Customisable Job {{since '10.2'}}

-It is now possible to specify what Job should be created when using the scheduler thanks to a new attribute "jobFactoryClass":
+It is now possible to specify what Job should be created when using the scheduler thanks to a new attribute `jobFactoryClass`:
 ```
 <schedule id="testSchedulerSingleExecution"
     jobFactoryClass="org.nuxeo.ecm.core.scheduler.SingleExecutionEventJobFactory">